 11. Docker MCP Gateway

-Docker applies container isolation principles to MCP security, running each server in a separate container with configurable limits—1 CPU core and 2GB memory by default.
+Docker applies container isolation principles to MCP security, running each server in a separate container with configurable limits.
 Cryptographically signed container images address supply chain concerns through verified code provenance.

 Container Isolation Approach:

-Teams already using Docker can deploy immediately without learning new tools.
-Docker Compose integration brings familiar workflows to MCP management while container isolation prevents one compromised server from affecting others.
+Teams already using Docker can deploy without learning new tools.
+Docker Compose integration brings familiar workflows to MCP management while container isolation helps prevent one compromised server from affecting others.

 Security Capabilities: